 The poinsettia plant above was forced at home, following the instructions below.
 Because we did not have a grow light on it during the daylight hours, the leaves were not as full and lush as a store-bought plant.
 But, as you can see, it certainly came out beautifully!

 Forcing Poinsettias to bloom is not the easiest task.
-But, when you succeed, it is rewarding. if you have kept them around and healthy all year, you’ve just gotta give it a try.
+But, when you succeed, it is highly rewarding. if you have kept them around and healthy all year, you’ve just gotta give it a try.

-The concept is simple enough.
+The concept of forcing poinsettias to bloom is simple enough.
 Any time from late September to October first, you need to put the plant in total darkness for 12-14 hours a day.
 Here is where it’s tricky.
 Any small light can upset the process.
 During the day, it should get six hours or more of sunlight.
 Continue this process daily until early November, then bring it out into the room.
 Now with a little luck (some will say a lot of luck) and your personal green thumb, you will see poinsettia blooms in time for the Christmas holiday.

 Tip: A black plastic bag works well.
 Place the plant in the bag and use a twist tie.
 Each morning, remove the twist tie and carefully lower the bag to the floor.

-Also, people who read this article will like:
+Also, people who read this article on Poinsettia flowers will like:

 ©1999-2024 GardenersNet.Com, All Rights Reserved